voice.agents.attach. You configure

 Tapping the audio bridge (optional)

-You usually don’t touch raw frames — the runtime bridges the model leg for you.
-When you do need to observe or inject audio (recording sidecar, custom DSP), attach the VoiceAudioBridge to the same call.
+You usually do not touch raw frames.
+The runtime bridges the model leg for you.
+When you need to observe or inject audio (a recording sidecar, custom DSP), attach the VoiceAudioBridge to the same call.

 - TypeScript